cassandrale179/buddy-project2/README.md

 # The Buddy Project v2.0

 A proper conversion of the Buddy Project using Ionic 1 framework.
+Avaiable at [Play Store.](https://play.google.com/store/apps/details?id=buddy.project.com)

 ## Testing the app on browser
 To test app on either browser or phone, make sure the following components are installed: